dhes/ColonoscopyPolyp/input/pagecontent/index.md

   - no evidence of malignancy: true
   - E. COLD BIOPSY: RECTAL POLYPS X 2 #1

-This example report contains two polyps.
-Every colonoscopy polyp report will have at least one specimen, but can contain many more.
+This example describes two polyps.
+Every colonoscopy polyp report will have at least one polyp specimen, but can contain many more.
 Generalizing this model accordingly:

 - Patient: {string}
 - Procedure Date: {date}